AlvaroCordoba-5/AlvaroCordoba-5/README.md

 <p align="center"><img src="https://i.imgur.com/A6bWGFl.gif"/></p>

-- 🔭 I’m currently working on
+- 🔭 I’m currently working on a personal project, the idea is to use typescrpit to continue learning!

-- 🌱 I’m currently learning ...
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m  looking for a job as a frontend developer although I would also like to have work experience as a backend.

+- 🌱 I’m interested in learning solidity

 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...
 - 📫 How to reach me: ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...

 ![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=AlvaroCordoba-5
 )